barbarer/py4e-int/_sources/01-intro/01-whatIsAProgram.rst

 one-line program and is not particularly useful, but in the strictest definition, it is a Python program.

+.. fillintheblank:: intro-what-fitb-program
+  :practice: T

+  A(n) _______ is a sequence of statements that have been crafted to do something.

+  - :[Pp]rogram: A program is a sequence of statements that have been crafted to do something.
+    :[Cc]omputer: Not quite.
+    :.*: Try again.

 It might be easiest to understand what a program is by thinking about a problem that a program might be built to solve, and then looking at a program that would solve that problem.